+May is National Electrical Safety Month!
+It’s important to always use caution when it comes to your electrical features.
 Your home’s electrical system is not built to last forever, and the older your wiring and appliances get, the more repairs and safety hazards you have to worry about.
 If you’re thinking of making upgrades to your home, start with your electrical system!
-Here are a few ways you can update the electrical components around your home:
+Here are a few electrical upgrades you should consider:

 - Wiring.
 Outdated wiring is much worse than fumbling with an outlet or making the occasional trip to the circuit breaker.
 If your home’s wiring is old, it puts you at risk of an electrical house fire.
 Old, outdated wiring is prone to overheat when overloaded.
 Your wiring is also located between your walls and insulation, and any damaged or exposed wiring can result in starting a fire when in contact with the insulation.